zen-browser/theme-store/themes/ad97bb70-0066-4e42-9b5f-173a5e42c6fc/readme.md

 # SuperPins

-This **Zen theme** elevates your experience with pinned tabs and the tab bar in general by making some UI changes, inspired by the favorites in Arc.
+This **Zen Mod** elevates your experience with pinned tabs and the tab bar in general by making some UI changes.

 ## What it does by default:
   - Increases the width of pinned tabs (This can be toggled off)
   - Adds a universal gap between the pinned tabs (Gap size can be controlled)

-## Optional Features (toggle in Zen's theme settings):
+## Optional Features (toggle in Zen's Mod settings):
   - Taller pinned tabs
-  - Smaller Margins between pinned tabs (5px or 10px)
+  - Controllable Margins between pinned tabs (5px or 10px)
   - Box like corners for pinned tabs (less rounded corners)
   - Hide unloaded pinned tabs when tab bar is collapsed (Additional option: Show all pinned tabs on hover even with tab bar collapsed)
   - Color pop for pinned tabs (according to your accent color set in *Settings -> Look and Feel -> Theme Color*)
   - Make pinned tabs transparent
-  - Hide the separator line between pinned tabs and normal tabs
-  - Remove the border of the workspace button
-  - Move workspace button to the bottom of the tabbar
   - Load pinned tabs only when using them, instead of loading all of them on startup
   - Dim unloaded tabs